zxpectre/gamechanger/README.md

 # GameChanger Wallet Library and CLI

-> Official GameChanger Wallet library and CLI for integrating it with Cardano
+Official GameChanger Wallet library and CLI for integrating it with Cardano dapps and solve other tasks (https://gamechanger.finance/)

-> dapps and solve other tasks (https://gamechanger.finance/)
+> Complete new project now compatible with GameChanger Wallet V2 and keeping some support for legacy GameChanger V1

 ## Install CLI